Q22 (building)

-Q22 is a neomodern office skyscraper in Warsaw by the Polish real estate developer Echo Investment and designed by APA Kuryłowicz & Associates with collaboration from Buro Happold Polska.
+Q22 is a neomodern office skyscraper in Warsaw, Poland.
+The project was developed by the Polish real estate developer Echo Investment and designed by APA Kuryłowicz & Associates with collaboration of Buro Happold Polska.
 The building is 159 m high and has 50,000 m2 rentable office space.
 It replaces the Mercure Fryderyk Chopin hotel that occupied this site between 1991 and 2012.

 Construction started in June 2013 and cleared the ground in October 2014.
 The building was opened in October 2016.

 Deloitte chose this building in late 2014 as its Polish headquarters.

+In 2023, Q22 became the first office building in the European Union to enable tenants and employees to access their corporate space with an employee badge using their Apple Wallet.

+In May 2023, Q22 was awarded a SmartScore certification for its technological improvements.